tighten/jigsaw/readme.md

 #### Pretty URLs

-Jigsaw will automatically take any blade files _not_ name `index` and render them into a subfolder with the same name as the original file.
+Jigsaw will automatically take any Blade files _not_ named `index` and render them as `index.html` in a subfolder with the same name as the original file.

 For example, if you have a file named `about-us.blade.php` in your `source` directory: